-Shaheen, a Democrat, is the senior senator from New Hampshire and has served since Jan 6, 2009.
+Shaheen is the senior senator from New Hampshire and is a Democrat.
+She has served since Jan 6, 2009.
 Shaheen is next up for reelection in 2020.

 Shaheen is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot is a member of the Senate positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).